The great thing about natural therapies like natural supplements is that they present a very low health risk while offering a very high benefit.

-Misuse #1: Not Enough
+Supplement Misuse #1: The Dose Is Not Enough

-Misuse #2: Too Much
+Supplement Misuse #2: The Dose Is Too Much

 The other side of the spectrum when dealing with dosage is taking too much.
-Sometimes, people believe that because supplements are natural more must be better.
+Sometimes, people believe that because natural supplements are natural more must be better.
 This can’t be further from the truth.
 Anything can become harmful if used in the wrong amount, even water.

-Misuse #3: Drug Interactions
+Supplement Misuse #3: Drug Interactions

 Many people take supplements to either mitigate some of the damage caused by drugs, or in order to come off of drugs.
 This should only be done with the supervision of a trained health care practitioner, as there are many interactions between supplements and drugs.